mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 While our recommendation engine is doing a great job, it's only recommending popular artists (by design).
 A really cool alternative recommender might recommend us unknown artists given a query artist so we can discover new music.

-Recommending lesser known artists is a huge challenge that does fit well with collaborative filtering, so we might want to incorporate feature based recommendations into such a system.
+Recommending lesser known artists is a huge challenge that doesn't fit as well with standard collaborative filtering, so we might want to incorporate feature based recommendations into such a system.